Raedin24/School/L400/DCIT 405/Chapter 2.md

 	- *Nonrandom sampling*
 - Using a *holdout set* to validate performance can guard against selection bias.
-- Use *target shuffling*, which is a permutation test, to test the validity of predictive associations that a model suggests **Regression to the mean** - A phenomenon in successive measurements of a given variable where extreme observations ten
+- Use *target shuffling*, which is a permutation test, to test the validity of predictive associations that a model suggests **Regression to the mean** - A phenomenon in successive measurements of a given variable where extreme observations tend to be followed by more central observations.
+Is a consequence of selection bias

+## Sampling Distribution of a Statistic
+Refers to the distribution of some sample statistic over many samples drawn from the same population `Classical statistics is usually concerned with making inferences from samples to populations`
+- *Sample statistic* - A metric calculated for a sample of data drawn from a larger population